Lightning conductor engineers install and maintain lightning conductors and electrical earthing systems on tall buildings and structures.

 co-ordination and a good sense of balance

 knowledge of health and safety regulations.

 You will be sponsored by an employer, and do training organised by ConstructionSkills and the Steeplejack and Lightning Protection Training Group.

 Training lasts two years, and combines on the job experience and periods of study, which takes place at the National Construction College in Norfolk.
 The course also includes first aid, fire fighting and industrial rope access.

-You work towards SVQ Accessing Operations and Rigging (Construction): Lightning Conductor Engineering at SCQF Level 5.
+You work towards SVQ Accessing Operations and Rigging (Construction): Lightning Conductor Engineer at SCQF Level 5.

 Once you have completed an apprenticeship and SVQs, you can apply to upgrade your CSCS (Construction Skills Certification Scheme) trainee card to the next level.

 You might undergo training for other certification, such as PASMA (the Prefabricated Access Suppliers' and Manufacturers' Association) for working with scaffold towers.

 You will also have to keep up to date with the latest changes in technology and health and safety legislation.